Sweet Way to Spend an Afternoon

-I have nine place-settings and quite a number of serving pieces, with matching linens like the tablecloth you see for the Valentines Day tea party.
-My favorite piece is the tea pot.
-The brass handle is easily removed, so the tea pot can go into the dishwasher.
+I have nine place-settings and quite a number of serving pieces, with matching linens like the tablecloth for the Valentines Day tea party.
+My favorite piece is the teapot.
+The brass handle is easily removed, so that it can go into the dishwasher.
 Even the creamer and sugar have those neat angled sides.

 Pretty in Pink

-Filling out the table is everyday Oneida Satinique flatware, which has really stood up well to the test of time.
-The tall crystal. glasses are Bohemian.
+Also on the table is Oneida Satinique flatware, which has really stood up well to the test of time.
+The tall crystal glasses are Bohemian.

-Luscious Desserts Make for a Sweet Valentines Day Tea Party
+Desserts Make for Sweet Valentines Day Tea Party

 With company coming, I made a few alterations to the table to accommodate the menu.
 Strawberry and chocolate mousse, topped with a fresh strawberry, came out of the frig.